Joe Powell (politician)

-Joseph Edward Powell is a British Labour Party politician who has served as the Member of Parliament for Kensington and Bayswater since 2024.
+Joseph Edward Powell is a British Labour Party politician who has served as the Member of Parliament (MP) for Kensington and Bayswater since 2024.
 He was the deputy CEO of the Open Government Partnership (OGP) for 11 years.

 Early life

 Powell grew up in Queen's Park, London and attended University College School in London.
 In 2007 he graduated from the University of Cambridge with a bachelor's degree in geography.
-He then went on to complete a two-year masters degree at the Makerere University in Uganda, receiving a masters degree in international relations and diplomatic studies in 2009.
+He then went on to complete a two-year master's degree at the Makerere University in Uganda, receiving a master's degree in international relations and diplomatic studies in 2009.

 Career outside parliament

 Powell was the deputy chief executive officer of the Open Government Partnership for 11 years.

 In 2022, Powell was a co-founder of Kensington Against Dirty Money, an activist association.
 He was involved in a publicity stunt loading a washing machine with cash.
 He has regularly called for increased transparency about who owns and controls property in the United Kingdom, highlighting issues such as the fact that 6,000 properties in the Borough of Kensington and Chelsea are registered to anonymous companies.